kiranbanger/neonblue-takehome/improvements.md

 ## The Database Schema

+Updates:
-One thing I would update are the IDs.
-Some IDs are UUIDs and some are auto-incrementing integers.
-Database generageted integer IDs should not be exposed via the API to the clients/users, but are probably better for performance, so we might want to have both UUIDs and auto-incrementing integers, and remove the integer IDs from the return in the models.
+- Some table IDs are UUIDs and some are auto-incrementing integers.
+Database generageted integer IDs should not be exposed via the API to the clients/users, but are probably better for performance.
+The only way to know for sure would be to compare the performance of the two options, but the results of that comparison might change as the database evolves, so we might just include both UUIDs and auto-incrementing integers from the start so that we don't have to make major updates later.
+- Remove the integer IDs from the return object in the models becuase they are not needed by the clients.
+- Remove the created_at and updated_at fields from the models as well since those are mainly for auditing purposes and not useful to the clients.
 ---

 ## The Endpoints